Gorenci, Centar Župa

 Gorenci (Горенци) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

 Gorenci(Guranxhi) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar Borizan Sulejman.
 The settlement had a total of 2 households with the anthroponymy attested being of a mixed Albanian-Slavic character.

-Gorenci has traditionally been inhabited by Orthodox Macedonians and a Turkish (Torbeši) population.
+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

+In the 1901 Ethnographic Map of the Bitola Vilayet, produced by the Sofia Cartography Institute, Gorenci part of the Sanjak of Dibra—is depicted as a village of 85 households with a mixed population of Bulgarians, Pomaks, Albanians, and Turks.

 According to the 2002 census, the village had a total of 267 inhabitants.
 Ethnic groups in the village include: